 External support services will require access to pupils' records in order to understand the strategies employed to date, and the targets set and achieved.
 The specialist may be asked to provide further assessments and advice, and possibly work directly with the pupil.
 Parental consent will be sought for any additional information required.
 Again, this will be through an EHA.
-The resulting IEP will incorporate specialist strategies.
+The resulting PLP will incorporate specialist strategies.
 These may be implemented by the class teacher but involve other adults.
-Where appropriate, the school may well request direct intervention/support from a specialist/teacher.
+Where appropriate, the school may well request direct intervention/support from a specialist/teacher e.g. Ladywood Outreach